Friday, March 25, 2016

 It’s amazing how many visitors find sea glass in front of our house.

-I kept a few choice bits for me to eventually have turned into a necklace or a bracelet.
+I kept a few choice bits for me to eventually turn into a necklace or a bracelet.

 Eventually.